Dogeek/imgur/README.md

 # Imgur - A python wrapper around imgur's API
-^^because imgurpython has been deprecated
+> because imgurpython has been deprecated

 ## Installation